Caching and resuming

 Inconsistent file attributes

-Some shared file systems, such as NFS, may report inconsistent file timestamps, which can invalidate the cache.
-If you encounter this problem, you can avoid it by using the 'lenient' caching mode, which ignores the last modified timestamp and uses only the file path and size.
+Some shared file systems, such as NFS, may report inconsistent file timestamps, which can invalidate the cache when using the standard caching mode.

 Race condition on a global variable

-Channel.of(1,2,3) | map { v -> X=v; X+=2 } | view { v -> "ch1 = $v" }
+channel.of(1,2,3).map { v -> X=v; X+=2 }.view { v -> "ch1 = $v" }

-Channel.of(1,2,3) | map { v -> X=v; X*=2 } | view { v -> "ch2 = $v" }
+channel.of(1,2,3).map { v -> X=v; X*=2 }.view { v -> "ch2 = $v" }

-Because X is global, and operators are executed concurrently, there is a race condition on X, which means that the emitted values will vary depending on the particular order of the concurrent operations.
-If the values were passed as inputs into a process, the process would execute different tasks on each run due to the race condition.
+In the above example, X is declared in each map closure.
+Without the def keyword, the variable X is global to the entire script.
+Because operators are executed concurrently and X is global, there is a race condition that causes the emitted values to vary depending on the order of the concurrent operations.
+If these values were passed to a process as inputs, the process would execute different tasks during each run due to the race condition.

-Channel.of(1,2,3) | map { v -> def X=v; X+=2 } | view { v -> "ch1 = $v" }
+channel.of(1,2,3).map { v -> def X=v; X+=2 }.view { v -> "ch1 = $v" }

 Non-deterministic process inputs